cbohnert67/lioua--datascience/content/learn-it-yourself/roadmap.md

 In this foundational stage, self-assessment and time management lay the groundwork for a structured and purposeful approach to independent learning, setting the stage for a journey of growth and achievement.

 ## III.
-Effective Learning Strategies:
+Effective Learning Strategies

 In the pursuit of independent learning excellence, honing effective learning strategies is pivotal.
 This phase encompasses two vital components: